twop0intfive/hello-world/README.md

 # hello-multiverse
-greeting the multiuniverse as part of the GitHub tutorial
+greeting the multiverse as part of the GitHub tutorial

 about me:     https://www.linkedin.com/in/chrisevega/